 - The drain exit, or lowest point, where water leaves the system

-Start with Your Exit Strategy
+Start With Your Exit Strategy

 Select a location on your property for the drain exit.
 The goal is to move water away from your house and foundation, or from the soaked part of your yard, to a drier area.

-Good locations for drain exits:
+Good locations for drain exits include:

 - A grassy slope that’s exposed to the sun for most of the day.
-Grasses help absorb moisture and the sun aids evaporation.
+Grasses help absorb moisture, and the sun aids evaporation.

-Don’t locate the drain exit:
+Don’t locate the drain exit where:

 Connecting to an Existing Drain Line